Michael Lord (Partner)

 Jon graduated at the top of his class from Wesleyan University, and received his J.D. from Yale Law School.
 He then spent four years as a trademark/litigation associate at a mid-sized general practice firm and an intellectual property boutique in New York.
 In 1990, he began a nine-year tenure as an in-house trademark attorney at a Fortune 500 company, Joseph E. Seagram & Sons, Inc. He became a legal recruiter in 1999, and joined the predecessor firm to Lord Gurman & Lewis in 2009.

 Jon has authored articles on a variety of topics relating to the process of legal recruitment, ranging from big-picture issues (such as the advantages/disadvantages of in-house positions and career path mistakes to avoid) to more focused topics (such as interview preparation and conflicts/reference checks).
-He is a regular attendee at Yale Law School Alumni events.
+He is a regular attendee at Yale Law School Alumni and New Haven Bar Association events.

-When not working, Jon enjoys youth sports and spending time with his wife and son.
+When not working, Jon enjoys sports (both real and fantasy) and spending time with his wife and son.
 He also lays claim to the unofficial title of “World’s Biggest Dog Lover.”
+Jon thinks reliability is one of the most important attributes in a candidate.
 [Close]